sjsyrek/dinner-for-devs/recipes/greek-salad-for-winners.md

 ## Preparation

-Use a serrated blade to slice the tomatoes and a regular knife (or chef's knife) to slice the cucumber, both into cubes or any other pleasing but bite-sized shape.
+1. Use a serrated blade to slice the tomatoes and a regular knife (or chef's knife) to slice the cucumber, both into cubes or any other pleasing but bite-sized shape.
 Dump into a large bowl.
-Also cube the feta if it's in block form, and sprinkle the cheese on top—as much as you like, but don't be ridiculous.
-Add a reasonable number of olives (you'll eventually figure out the balance of ingredients you prefer).
-Drizzle olive oil on top with an open heart.
-Crumble a mindful amount of fresh oregano on top of that, add a restrained dash of salt, and grind over the whole thing a free-spirited soupçon of pepper.
-You can experiment with other ingredients, if you like.
-I will sometimes add some basil, cut up with kitchen scissors, or a few peppadews if the mood strikes me.
-Basically, you can just grab anything that looks good from the olive bar.
+2. Also cube the feta if it's in block form, and sprinkle it on top—as much as you like, but don't be ridiculous.
+3. Add a reasonable number of olives (you'll eventually figure out the balance of ingredients you prefer).
+4. Drizzle olive oil on top with an open heart.
+Crumble a mindful amount of fresh oregano on top of that, add a restrained dash of salt, and grind over the whole salad a free-spirited soupçon of pepper.
+5. You can experiment with other ingredients, if you like.
+I will sometimes add some basil, cut up with kitchen scissors, or a few [peppadews](https://en.wikipedia.org/wiki/Peppadew) if the mood strikes me.
+Essentially, you can just grab anything that looks good from the olive bar.
 But start with the basic premise first before elaborating the plot.
-Don't forget to toss your salad.
+6. Don't forget to toss your salad.
 Serve with compassion.